gorsnehal/RoboND-Term1-P4-DeepLearning/Project_Writeup.md

     return output_layer
 ```

-- `Seperable Convolutional`: Seprating traditional convolution (3D) into 2D convolution (on each channel of input) followed by 1x1 covolution.
+- `Separable Convolutional`: Separating traditional convolution (3D) into 2D convolution (on each channel of input) followed by 1x1 convolution.
 Advantage of doing this is huge saving on number of parameters.
 Ex.
-For my case with input size of 160 x 160 x 3 & 3 x 3 x 3 kernel below traditional vs. seperable convolution compared for 1st convolution (160 x 160 x 32)
+For my case with input size of 160 x 160 x 3 & 3 x 3 x 3 kernel below traditional vs. separable convolution compared for 1st convolution (160 x 160 x 32)
     `Normal Convolutional - 32 x 3 x 3 x 3 = 864`
-    `Seperable Convolutional - 3 x 3 x 3 + 32 x 3 = 123`
+    `Separable Convolutional - 3 x 3 x 3 + 32 x 3 = 123`

 - `Batch Normalization`: Normalizes each inputs of each layer.
 Advantage of doing this is, better regularization & faster & better training for deeper networks